wrewsama/obsidian-vault/Main Notes/Deadlock Handling.md

 - [[Concurrency]]
 ---
 Handling deadlocks:
-- Prevention: ensuring none of the 4 [[Deadlock Conditions]] are satisfied
+- [[Deadlock Prevention]]: ensuring none of the 4 [[Deadlock Conditions]] are satisfied
-- Avoidance: when process requests resource, algo examines the resource allocation state, if that allocation causes the state to be unsafe, reject the req (example: Banker's Algorithm)
+- Avoidance: when process requests resource, algo examines the resource allocation state, if that allocation causes the state to be unsafe, reject the request (example: Banker's Algorithm)
-- Detection/Recovery: abort (either all processes at once, one by one till deadlock is  resolved, or taking resources from lower prio to higher prio processes one by one till deadlock resolved)
+- Detection/Recovery: abort (either all processes at once, one by one till deadlock is  resolved, or taking resources from lower priority to higher priority processes one by one till deadlock resolved)
 - ignorance: just reboot